0:00 / 0:00

 If you are involved in an accident and are convicted of impaired driving, your vehicle insurance contract will be void.
 Your insurance company will not pay for any of your damages and they will try to make you repay them for any amounts they have to pay to others involved in the accident.

 When facing potential penalties and consequences this severe, you can’t afford to proceed without experienced legal counsel.
 Know your legal rights.
-Contact Frank Genesee today at (647) 362-6943.
+Contact Nick Cake today at (548) 900-9757.